canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/charmed-kubernetes-kata-containers/charmed-kubernetes-kata-containers.md

 Connection to 3.227.255.168 closed.
 ```

 As you can see there are many containers already running.
 Those are hosting Kubernetes control services.
-But the output is really meaningless, so let's just count how many containers are running there:
+But the default output is really meaningless, so let's just count how many containers are running there:

 ```bash
 $ juju ssh kubernetes-worker/0 sudo ctr --namespace=k8s.io containers ls | grep containerd | wc -l